willurd/js-lisp/README.md

 The web server makes available the test suite, documentation, and all of the examples contained within this project.

-To run the server:

-    rake webserver

-You will need to install rake in order to run that command:

-    gem install rake

-Don't forget to init and update the submodules after cloning this project:
+First thing, make sure you init and update the submodules after cloning this project:

     git submodule init
 	git submodule update

+Next, you'll need to install rake in order to run the command that starts the webserver:

+    gem install rake

+Now start the server:

+    rake webserver

+The webserver will be located at localhost:8000 (or 127.0.0.1:8000 if that doesn't work).

 ## Developing js-lisp